How to Make Sour Beers— Hops, Recipe, and More

 Want to make a sour beer?
 Using aged hops is a great way to do it!

-Belgian brewers often use hops 1-3 years old and stored in a warm environment.
+Belgian brewers often use hops that are 1-3 years old and stored in a warm environment.

 At first, they’ll smell funky and then cheesy.